 -Canon 16-35mm f/4L IS (bought 2019 to replace the Canon 16-35mm f/2.8L II which replaced the 16-35mm f/2.8L I which replaced the 17-35mm f/2.8L which itself had replaced the 20mm f/2.8).
 As you can see, I've gone through several wide angles.
 I found I didn't need the f/2.8 and, now that I'm older, have been trying to pare down on the weight of the equipment I'm carrying around.
 I think this f/4 is actually sharper than the f/2.8 and, although I rarely use the IS feature, find I use the lens all the time.

 -Canon 24mm f/3.5L II TS-E lens (bought 2015 as a replacement for the original 24mm f/3.5L).
-Some people digitally stretch their photos to fix perspective distortion.
-As you'll find if you read my "About Me" page, I don't like to create digital art and try to do everything in the field.
-This is my go-to lens for any type of architecture.
+Some people digitally stretch or pinch their photos to fix perspective distortion.
+As you'll find if you read my "About Me" page, I don't like to create digital art and instead try to do everything in the field.
+Because of that, this is my go-to lens for any type of architecture.
 I never use the tilt function but always use shift to keep lines parallel and avoid making buildings or trees appear to lean back.

 -Canon 24-105mm f/4L IS lens (bought 2012).
 I find myself carrying this more and more when travelling in place of the 24-70mm lens.
 The 24-70mm is sharper but I strongly prefer this lens' 77mm filter ring and it is still very sharp.
 The extra reach will also match up nicely if I ever decide to add a 100-400mm zoom to my collection.
 If I want only one camera and lens for general photography, this is the lens I will take.
 Canon replaced this with a v2 lens which has the same zoom range and maximum aperture but weighs more, so I have no interest in upgrading.

 -Canon 70-200mm f/4L IS lens (bought 2019 to replace the 70-200 f/4L).
 After killing myself hiking around Olympic National Park and Mount Rainier National Park in 2017 with my heavy f/2.8L IS II lens, I decided I needed to cut back on weight so bought the non-IS version of this lens shortly after I returned.
 Later, I decided having IS was worth the minimal increase in weight, so swapped it for the IS version, and now carry this lens whenever I travel.
 I find the f/2.8L IS II is sharper than this v1 IS lens, which is very noticeable at the edges of the frame, but the weight and size savings of the f/4 are so great I'm willing to accept the lower image quality.
 Worth noting is that I bought the optional tripod collar and always use it when mounting this lens to my tripod.
-The only other option is an unbalanced, unstable setup with the camera attached to the tripod and this lens sticking way out in front of it.
+The only other option is an unbalanced setup with the camera attached to the tripod and this lens sticking way out in front of it.
+A front-heavy setup like that is prone to increased vibration and decreased sharpness.

 -Canon 70-200mm f/2.8L IS II lens (bought 2014 as an upgrade from the 70-200mm f/2.8L non-IS lens).

 -Canon 180mm f/3.5L lens (bought 1999 and still going strong).
-I use this for almost all my macro work, often accompanied by an extension tube and flash with difuser on an off-camera shoe cord.
-Only when I fly somewhere does this lens stay home with one of the 70-200mm lenses coupled to extension tubes serving as my travel macro lens.
+I use this for almost all my macro work, often accompanied by an extension tube and flash with diffuser on an off-camera shoe cord.
+Only when I fly somewhere does this lens stay home.
+In those cases, one of the 70-200mm lenses coupled to extension tubes serves as my travel macro lens.

 -Canon 500mm f/4L IS lens (bought 2007 as a replacement for the 500mm f/4.5L).